tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

     </match>
     ...

+> Calibri, Cambria, Monaco, etc. not rendering properly

+Some scalable fonts have embedded bitmap versions which are rendered instead, mainly at smaller sizes.
+Force using scalable fonts at all sizes by #Disabling embedded bitmap.

 > Older GTK and QT applications

 Modern GTK apps enable Xft by default but this was not the case before